Track These 15 Advanced Web Metrics with Google Analytics in 2024!

 Without tracking this metric, companies will not be able to know if their strategy gains sustainable growth, gauge customer satisfaction, measure churn rates, and identify opportunities for improving customer retention.

 Many small companies don’t focus on retention right from the first users, and this is a mistake because returning users can also show the trustworthiness of the product or service and validate it (especially a product) right from the beginning.

 The answer to that question is like a needle in a haystack.
 Everyone’s on the hunt for the magic number, but here’s the truth: there isn’t just one answer.
 It all depends on your goals, business type, what you want to achieve with each metric, and more.

 You might miss out on important insights if you track too few metrics.
 But if you go overboard and track too many, you’ll drown in a sea of data and get stuck in analysis paralysis.
 So, finding the sweet spot is key.
 You gotta focus on the metrics that really matter and align with your business type, objectives, purpose, etc.

 To figure out how many metrics to track, start by nailing down your goals.
 Are you all about website traffic, conversions, user behavior, or crushing those campaigns?
-Once you’ve sorted that, you can pick the metrics that make sense and measure your progress like a boss.
+Once you’ve sorted that, you can pick the metrics that make sense and measure your progress.

 Also, consider the context of your business and industry as well.
 Different industries may prioritize different metrics based on their specific goals and customer journey.
 For example, e-commerce businesses may focus on conversion rates and average order value, while content-based websites may emphasize engagement metrics such as time on page.